Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Real Data Examples

 \paragraph{``wholesale" dataset:} All the methods perform poorly on the ``wholesale" dataset, Suggested by the \textit{ARIs}, which are around 0, indicating the clustering results akin to random assignment.
 Therefore, we consider \textit{Sil} for evaluation, KS-CCDs and DBSCAN outperform other methods, achieving \textit{Sil} values of 0.765 and 0.569, respectively.
 Despite having the second-lowest \textit{Sil} value (0.113), UN-CCDs is the only method that correctly identifies the number of clusters.

 \paragraph{``asymmetric" dataset:} When the number of clusters is known, $K$-means++ and spectral clustering exhibit the best performance on the ``asymmetric" dataset.
 These methods achieve \textit{ARI} values of 0.882 and 0.975, respectively, and \textit{Sil} values of 0.645 and 0.623, respectively.
 The CCD-based methods show slightly lower performance, with \textit{ARI} and \textit{Sil} values around 0.7 and 0.6, respectively.
 However, these methods identify 4 clusters, the closest to the actual number.
+None of the CCD methods identify all five clusters because the three leftmost clusters, which have long elliptical shapes (Fig. \ref{fig:asymmetric_Apdx}), are too close to be reliably distinguished.
+Datasets with small inter-cluster proximity and irregular cluster shapes remain challenging.

 \paragraph{``R15" dataset:} The three CCD-based methods perform better than the other methods on the ``R15" dataset, they successfully capture 15 Gaussian clusters, achieving \textit{ARI} values close to 1 and \textit{Sil} values around 0.75.
 DBSCAN, $K$-means++, and spectral clustering deliver slightly inferior performance, with \textit{ARI} values around 0.9 and \textit{Sil} values around 0.65.